MitziReese04/MotorPHPayroll/Readme.md

 6. added comments with param and return as per Javadoc.
 7. Refactor payroll logic for scalability by removing the hard-coded months and added the year filter.

-Project restored on March 26, 2026 5AM due to error and crash.
+**Note on File Structure:** Project restored on March 26, 2026 5AM due to environmental error and crash.
+Attempts were made to reorganize and clean the project files via Github.
+However, this led to several dependency and pathing issues.
+To maintain stability of the build, the file structure has been left in its original state.

 [Project Plan](https://docs.google.com/spreadsheets/d/1rbrQGOejCtMpRpwfM78M2QLEYzDD2OVu1BiteN0ZaC8/edit?usp=sharing)
 [Excel Test for calculatePayroll](https://docs.google.com/spreadsheets/d/1lgwjecejDZlg4Ws7lmHo8aKcW4ddLghxu1lab4PAMwg/edit?usp=sharing)